Best CPUs for RTX 5090 in 2025 – our top choices for the Blackwell flagship tested

 The RTX 5090 will be making its way through our testing labs soon, so stay tuned for our review.
-So you can get a head tart on your RTX 5090 build, we’ve selected these reviewed CPUs that we think will pair well with the 5090 based on our expertise and understanding of the card’s specs.
+You can get a head start on your RTX 5090 build; we’ve selected these reviewed CPUs that we think will pair well with the 5090 based on our expertise and understanding of the performance information available.

 Here are what we think are the best CPUs for the upcoming RTX 5090, so far.